-The online mode is used to real-time determine activity of elderly residents and monitor anomaly activity.
+The online mode is used to real-time determine the activity of the elderly and to detect the abnormal activity.
 If an unknown activity has been observed, the system will determine whether it is an anomaly activity or not.
-If the unknown is similar to those anomaly activity, the system will send an alert message to the elderly resident’s caregiver.
+If the unknown is similar to those abnormal activities, the system will send an alert message to the caregivers of the elderly.
 And the system will require resident to label this activity and retrain the AR model.
-Fig. 1-1 and Fig. 1-2 show the system overview of training mode and online mode.
+Fig. 1-1 and Fig. 1-2 show the system overview of training mode and online mode respectively.

 Before building the hierarchical AR model, extracting feature is an important part.
-In machine learning, feature extraction starts from an initial set of measured data and builds derived values intended to be informative, facilitating the subsequent learning.
-The ambient sensor data is extract as Boolean variable: on and off, because they are triggered by human activity, e.g. current sensor on Television measures low power when Television is close; but measuring high power when Television is open.
+In machine learning, feature extraction starts from an initial set of measured data and derived values intended to be informative, facilitating the subsequent learning.
+The ambient sensor data are extracted as Boolean values, namely on and off, because they are triggered by human activities, e.g., current sensor on Television measures low power when Television is turned off, but measures high power when Television is turned on.
 A simple classifier is proposed to determine the state of Television by its current sensor data.
-The wearable sensor data is extract as some statistic variable or physical feature, such as a second mean and variance data.
+The wearable sensor data are extracted as some statistic variables or physical features, such as a second mean and variance data.

 Thesis Organization

 This thesis consists of five chapters, and they are organized as follows.
 Chapter 2, introduces some preliminary knowledge of the thesis, includes pervasive environment, non-parametric statistic distribution and the methodologies of machine learning.
-Chapter 3 describes the detail of our hierarchical activity recognition model.
+Chapter 3 describes the details of our hierarchical activity recognition model.
 We fuse the heterogeneous sensors of ambient and vital sign sensors.
 The fusion mechanism of ambient and wearable also describes in detail.
-Chapter 4 proposed the healthcare system, and it is used to real-time aware residents’ activity based on our proposed hierarchical activity recognition model.
+Chapter 4 proposed the healthcare system, and it is used to real-time recognizing residents’ activities based on our proposed hierarchical activity recognition model.
 The adaptive learning mechanism of this healthcare system also describes in detail.
-Chapter 5 shows the details of the experiment environment and the evaluation metrics.
+Chapter 5 shows the details of the experimental environment and the evaluation metrics.
 The experimental results are discussed and analyzed in this chapter as well.
 Finally, in Chapter 6, conclusion and discuss the future work are provided.

 Preliminaries